joenap/lazynet/README.md

     return f'http://localhost/object/{id}'
 ```

-Now you can make the HTTP lazily using Python generators:
+Now you can make the HTTP request lazily using Python generators:

 ```
 import httpstream